lulu70/vegan-site/content/printViews/home-made-pita.md

 ## Ingredients

-- 4 cups of all-purpose flour
+- 4 cups of all-purpose flour, (you can also use spelt flour for a healthier choice)
 - 1½ tsp of active dry yeast
 - 1 tbsp of sugar
 - 2½ tbsp of olive oil